 11. Breastfeeding in Japan

-But do learn from our mistakes and travel slow and travel light.
+But do learn from our mistakes and travel slow and travel light for your Japan travels.

-So if you’ve been planning to travel to Japan and have some worries regarding your baby, be rest assured that Japan has got you and the baby properly covered.
+So if you’ve been planning to travel to Japan and have some worries regarding your baby, rest assured that Japan has got you and the baby properly covered.
+Travelling to Japan with a small toddler is possible!
 All you have to do is keep up with the above fantastic tips and you and your baby will be good to go.

 Over to You: